akto-api-security/workshops/meetups/owasp-Aug-16-bay-area.md

 1. Track-orders endpoint - write data on the screen that was never intended!
 2. Modify query-param
 3. Validate using regex

+#### 9. SQL Injection
+1. Start with the login endpoint.
+2. https://juiceshop.akto.io/rest/user/login - try using `' or 1=1--` as username?

+#### 10. Parameter pollution
+1. Modifying basket of a diff user